brunopostle/homemaker-addon/README.md

-- Extended style system, buildings can be styled with an extensive inheritable style system, but this is just the start, there is lots more that needs to be done: repeating and nested elements, subtractive geometry etc.
+- Extended style system, buildings can be styled with an extensive inheritable style system, but this is just the start, there is lots more that needs to be done: grillages, subtractive geometry etc.

-- Assets such as windows, doors and extrusion profiles are currently provided in DXF format, we need a really good system for creating and editing these as native IFC objects.
+- Assets such as windows, doors and extrusion profiles are currently provided in DXF format, these need to be ported to a native IFC Library.

-- Materials have been lost in the process of porting from Perl, we need to be able to control what our buildings are made-from.

-- Costing.
+- Costing, Carbon and Life Cycle Analysis.
 IFC can hold detailed information on quantities, costs and scheduling, the library needs to make this stuff easy.

 - Structural and environmental analysis.
-The high-level models used in this library are well-suited for providing input to structural and thermal analysis software.
+The generated models contain IFC Structural Model data and 2nd Level Space Boundary data for thermal analysis, these need testing in a range of analysis software.

 - But not least, let's take architecture out of the hands of architects and put it back in the hands of people who need good ordinary buildings.

 ## Requirements

-- [topologicPy](https://github.com/wassimj/topologicPy) a python interface to the TopologicCore library.
-Install it with `sudo python setup.py install`
+- [topologic](https://github.com/wassimj/Topologic) a pybind11 python interface to the TopologicCore library.
-  - [cppyy](https://pypi.org/project/cppyy/) C++ python interface, this consists of four packages: `cppyy-cling`, `cppyy_backend`, `CPyCppyy` and `cppyy`, but you can probably install it all with `sudo pip install cppyy`
-  - [TopologicCore](https://github.com/NonManifoldTopology/Topologic).
+  - [TopologicCore](https://github.com/wassimj/Topologic).
 This is a C++ library which you build and install using the standard cmake build system.
 It requires the opencascade library and headers which should be available from your distribution.
 - [blenderbim](https://blenderbim.org/) blender add-on, just download the ZIP and install from the blender preferences menu.
 - [pyyaml](https://pyyaml.org/) python module.
 - [ezdxf](https://ezdxf.readthedocs.io/en/stable/index.html) python module for reading assets, which are in DXF format until we can figure out how to use IFC asset libraries.